 When a business is under economic stress, it can lead to considerable uncertainty.
-Cutting back on what’s seen as less important for the existence of business then typically takes place.
-Translation of key documents often gets forgotten or is deliberately left off the budget because it’s not considered to be an essential expenditure.
+Cutting back on what is seen as less important for the continued operation of the business often follows.
+Translation of key documents is frequently overlooked or deliberately removed from the budget because it is not viewed as an essential expense.

-If the business has an international presence and a firm customer base, suddenly omitting translation could be a bad mistake.
-Similarly, giving a translation project to the lowest bidder is not a good idea either.
-You should keep to your translation budget, but just be a lot more careful who you choose to do your translation work.
-The cheapest is rarely the best, so you should choose someone who is capable but offers a good price that fits in with your budget.
-Check some examples of your chosen translator before you give the go ahead.
+If a business has an international presence and an established customer base, leaving translation out altogether can be a serious mistake.
+Likewise, assigning a translation project to the lowest bidder is rarely a good decision.
+It is sensible to work within your translation budget, but it is equally important to be careful about who you choose to carry out the work.
+The cheapest option is seldom the most suitable.
+Instead, select a translator who is capable, experienced, and offers pricing that aligns with your budget.
+Reviewing examples of a translator’s previous work before giving approval is a practical step.

 Skills of a professional translator